OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_ha.rst

 Step 9.
 Update the Hypervisors
 ================================================================================

-Finally upgrade the hypervisors and enable them as described in Steps 11-12 in the :ref:`Upgrading Single Front-end Deployments <upgrade_single>` guide.
+Finally, upgrade the hypervisors and enable them as described in Steps 11-12 in the :ref:`Upgrading Single Front-end Deployments <upgrade_single>` guide.